open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 # README Status
 This readme is out of date and will be updated soon

-# Stanza Receiver
+# Filelog Receiver

-Tails and parses logs from a wide variety of sources using the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.
+Tails and parses logs from a wide files using the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.

 Supported pipeline types: logs

 > :construction: This receiver is in alpha and configuration fields are subject to change.

-## Input Sources

-Stanza supports pre-defined log sources for dozens of [specific technologies](https://github.com/observIQ/stanza-plugins/tree/master/plugins).

-It can also be easily configured to tail and parse any structured or unstructured log file, Windows Event Log, and journald.
-It can also receive arbitrary logs via TCP and UDP.

 ## Required Parameters

 - `operators` is an array of [operators](https://github.com/open-telemetry/opentelemetry-log-collection/blob/main/docs/operators/README.md#what-operators-are-available).
-Each operator performs a simple responsibility, such as reading from a file, or parsing JSON.
+Each operator performs a simple responsibility, such as parsing a timestamp or JSON.
 Chain together operators to process logs into a desired format.

 ## Optional Parameters